soulhotel/FF-ULTIMA/README.md

 ### Features
 ► NO extensions used, NO sidebar needed<br>
 ► `Vertical Tabs` and a `One Line Nav Bar`<br>
-► a `Mini Button Bar` can pin/unpin 15 buttons, just drag and drop, simply remove all buttons and it is gone<br>
 ► Can personalize colors in `all-global-theme.css`, or just go to the addon store<br>
 <details>
 <summary>(Click me) choose default size (Optional - 3 Options)</summary>